 Behind the Seeds

-Like the Living with the Land attraction at Epcot?
-Then you’ll love Behind the Seeds!
-You’ll interact with amazing plants, insects, and fish—and even see alligators—on this fun, educational tour.
-You’ll visit the fish farm and see American alligators, see gigantic fruits, vegetables, and unusual crops from around the world, discover the latest plant-growing techniques, including hydroponics, and get a handout with some great ideas for your own garden.
+Join us for Epcot’s wonderful Behind the Seeds tour, customized for our group!
+We’ll interact with amazing plants, insects, and fish; see gigantic fruits, vegetables, and unusual crops from around the world; discover the latest plant-growing techniques, including hydroponics and aeroponics; get a handout with some great ideas for your own garden, and more.

 Living Seas & Soarin’ Breakfast

 Thursday, November 19, 7:25 am to 9:15 am

 Dine with sharks, and dolphins, and stingrays!
 Our breakfast area at Epcot features large panoramic windows where we can watch more than 6,000 sea creatures swim by as we eat.
 We’ll have scrambled eggs, chocolate chip muffins, bread rolls, tater puffs, bacon, fresh fruit salad, orange juice, chocolate milk, coffee, tea, and water.
 Afterwards, we’ll be among the first to ride one of my favorite attractions, Soarin‘.

 The cost is $35 per person, ages 3 and up.
 Space is limited, and park tickets are required.

 (NOTE: Timing subject to change.
 Disney will most likely not provide transportation this early.
 Find out more here.)

 Thursday, November 19, 8:20 pm to 9:30 pm